Woolverine94/biniou/README.md

 * A backup of every content generated is available inside the /outputs directory of the biniou folder.

-* biniou doesn't still use CUDA and only rely on CPU for all operations.
-It use a specific CPU-only version of pyTorch.
+* biniou natively only rely on CPU for all operations.
+It use a specific CPU-only version of PyTorch.
 The result is a better compatibility with a wide range of hardware, but degraded performances.
 Depending on your hardware, expect slowness.
+See [here](#cuda-support) for CUDA support.

 * Defaults settings are selected to permit generation of contents on low-end computers, with the best ratio performance/quality.
 If you have a configuration above the minimal settings, you could try using other models, increase media dimensions or duration, modify inference parameters or others settings (like token merging for images) to obtain better quality contents.